Specializations

 Data Services Specialization

 Earning the MLA Data Services Specialization (DSS) indicates that you have received training in providing data services to researchers, clinicians, students, librarians, and others who work with data--and recognition for the accomplishment of acquiring skills in providing data services.
-A Basic DSS certificate is available now.
-An Advanced DSS certificate is planned for 2021.
+A Level I DSS certificate is available now.
+A Level II certificate is planned for 2023.

 Disaster Information Specialization